 We can explain the best way to go about your Inheritance Tax planning so that you maximise on all the tax opportunities available to you and your beneficiaries.

 It’s never too early to plan Inheritance Tax

 Although not an easy matter to consider, if you wish to maximise provision for your family/beneficiaries, you do need to plan your affairs in advance.
 The sooner you plan, the more options and opportunities you have for IHT planning.

 The earlier you make arrangements, the greater the chance of taking full advantage of the Inheritance Tax planning opportunities available.
 This will minimise the amount of money that is paid over to H M Revenue & Customs and reduce the burden on your loved ones.

 Issues to consider

 There are many issues to consider when planning to transfer your estate.
-You need to ensure that you strike the right balance between maximising tax savings and making adequate provision for yourself and your family during later life.
+In your Inheritance Tax planning you will need to ensure that you strike the right balance between maximising tax savings and making adequate provision for yourself and your family during later life.

 We can help you:

-Transfer a business (including shares in family companies) or agricultural property
+- Transfer a business (including shares in family companies) or an agricultural property

 For more help with Inheritance Tax and Inheritance Tax planning contact your local MFW office.